-Working out outside in the first few months of the year was one of the small perks of early pandemic life.
+Working out outside has had a resurgence in the past few years.
 It was a way to escape the home, get some (relatively) fresh air and get your blood pumping.
 While the weather varied, it was more often than not quite pleasant to be outside with the occasional glimpses of sunlight warming your face.
 Every aspect of it felt good for you.

 This is not the case anymore.
 Moving into the winter months makes the idea of going for a jog in the dark and wind and rain feel exceptionally uninviting.
 And not only that, years of everyone's mum reminding us to "wrap up warm or catch your death of cold," has led to the pervasive idea that cold weather must be bad for us in some way.
 Surely we’re only going to get sick if we do our HIIT in the park when it's 7°C?
 It feels like it defeats the point to be working out in an environment that might induce illness.

-Fortunately, (or unfortunately depending on how much you feel like exercising) the idea that going outside in freezing temperatures will increase your risk of exposure to the nasty colds and flus we associate with winter (as well as the big COVID-19), isn’t necessarily true.
+Fortunately, (or unfortunately depending on how much you feel like exercising) the idea that going outside in freezing temperatures will increase your risk of exposure to the nasty colds and flus we associate with winter, isn’t necessarily true.
 According to Dr Luke Powles, Associate Clinical Director at Bupa Clinics, exercising outside as opposed to inside can decrease the risk of getting sick as the natural ventilation helps prevent the spread of germs.
 In fact, he says, "when done safely, exercising outside during the winter is good for your health, boosting your immune system, thus reducing your chances of getting ill.”
 Plus, the benefits of exercise for your mental health can improve your immune system, as it functions best when you’re not stressed.

 “But what about rain?”
 I hear you, me and every character from a Jane Austen novel cry.
 The idea that being caught in the rain makes you more likely to get sick just feels true.
 But as with exercising in the cold, being outdoors, even in the rain, will reduce your chance of catching or spreading germs thanks to the increased ventilation.
 But while your chance of catching a bug will decrease, being outdoors in the rain may increase your chances of frostbite or hypothermia as your body loses heat quicker when you’re wet.
 Whilst a mild November day in the UK is unlikely to lead to frostbite, when it gets really cold this risk can be exacerbated depending on what you are wearing.
 If you’re wearing workout gear that absorbs water (like trainers when you run through puddles) you will be further exposed to lower temperatures.